-- Monitor of environmental conditions (including humidex) and the possibility of heat stress related illness, especially during the first week of elevated temperatures while individuals are acclimatizing. - Ensure that trained First Aid providers are available to respond to heat related illnesses throughout periods during which heat stress related illness is likely to - Communicate heat stress related information and recommendations to all employees.
-Provide information on heat stress and staying cool and hydrated to students that is age appropriate. - The administrator shall make announcements throughout the day reminding staff and students of hydration needs. - A cool location should be made available in the building to allow employees to cool down during break and lunch times. - Consideration should be given for outdoor activities with students like recess etc. to encourage the use of shaded areas and limiting physical activity to stay cool. - Ensure staff are trained to recognize signs and symptoms of heat stress, along with the causes, treatment and preventative action (refer to Appendix A).
-A "buddy system" can be used where staff monitors each other for signs of heat stress since people may not notice their own symptoms. - Modify activities that involve physical exertion, exposure to sun and hot environments (rest periods, hydration, activity location change, and greater vigilance for heat stress symptoms should be considered). - Review schedules for individuals exposed to high temperature conditions (such as grounds staff and during summer clean) and increase the frequency and or length of rest breaks when possible.
+- 1. Monitor of environmental conditions (including humidex) and the possibility of heat stress related illness, especially during the first week of elevated temperatures while individuals are acclimatizing. - 2.
+Ensure that trained First Aid providers are available to respond to heat related illnesses throughout periods during which heat stress related illness is likely to occur. - 3.
+Communicate heat stress related information and recommendations to all workers.
+Provide information on heat stress and staying cool and hydrated to students that is age appropriate. - 4.
+The administrator shall make announcements throughout the day reminding staff and students of hydration needs. - 5.
+A cool location should be made available in the building to allow workers to cool down during break and lunch times. - 6.
+Consideration should be given for outdoor activities with students like recess etc. to encourage the use of shaded areas and limiting physical activity to stay cool. - 7.
+Ensure staff are trained to recognize signs and symptoms of heat stress, along with the causes, treatment and preventative action (refer to Appendix A).
+A "buddy system" can be used where staff monitors each other for signs of heat stress since people may not notice their own symptoms. - 8.
+Modify activities that involve physical exertion, exposure to sun and hot environments (rest periods, hydration, activity location change, and greater vigilance for heat stress symptoms should be considered).

+9. Review schedules for individuals exposed to high temperature conditions (such as grounds staff and during summer clean) and increase the frequency and or length of rest breaks when possible.

-- Schedule strenuous jobs to be done during cooler times of the day. - Investigate and follow-up on any high temperature related incidents which are reported or observed. - Encourage staff to open windows to allow air to circulate where effective and applicable. - Promote the use school purchased portable fans to assist in circulating air. - Use blinds, curtains, or reflective coatings on windows to reduce direct sunlight. - Relocate staff and students when necessary to a cooler location (e.g. third floor class moved to the first floor, cafeteria, library or outdoors). - Encourage parent(s)/caregiver(s) to remind children about safe play in hot weather at all opportunities.
-Appendix E contains key messages for parent(s)/caregiver(s) that can be sent home with children.
+- 10. Schedule strenuous jobs to be done during cooler times of the day. - 11.
+Investigate and follow-up on any high temperature related incidents which are reported or observed. - 12.
+Encourage staff to open windows to allow air to circulate where effective and applicable. - 13.
+Promote the use school purchased portable fans to assist in circulating air. - 14.
+Use blinds, curtains, or reflective coatings on windows to reduce direct sunlight. - 15.
+Relocate staff and students when necessary to a cooler location (e.g. third floor class moved to the first floor, cafeteria, library or outdoors). - 16.
+Encourage parents/guardians to remind children about safe play in hot weather at all opportunities.
+Appendix E contains key messages for parents/guardians that can be sent home with children.

-2.3 Worker Responsibilities:
+Worker Responsibilities: